SHUR1K-N/DorkNinja-Google-Dork-Term-Generator/README.md

 intext:"keyword" AND "more keywords" ext:txt inurl:.com/files/
 ```

-This project was created in Python, to save time with searches with plagiarism checks (and not at all to look up answers to exam / test questions whatsoever).
+This project was created in Python, to save time with personal plagiarism checks (and not at all to look up answers to exam / test questions whatsoever).

 ## Applications
 - Testing a suspected written piece for plagiarism by feeding keywords into DorkNinja